lhr-solar/Electronics/README.md

 These rules apply to all repos. **Commit and push frequently and do NOT work in the master branch!!**

 ### Creating New Projects
 Each PCB project has its own repo.
-The naming convention is __System-FunctionPCB__ which System can be Controls, BPS, etc. and Function is the name/functionality of the board you're making.
+The naming convention is __System-FunctionPCB__: System is the system of the car that it relates to, such as Controls, BPS, etc. and Function is the name/functionality of the board you're making.
 The PCB prefix must be at the end.
 Discuss with the leads if you are having trouble with the naming convention.

 Each PCB project may/will use components which are not available by default in the KiCad standard libraries.
 Standardized components that are integrated across all systems are in the [UTSVT-KiCadLibraries](https://github.com/lhr-solar/UTSVT-KiCadLibraries) repo.
 You will need to create a submodule (essentially adding a repo inside a repo) to prevent library dependency issues.
 Look at existing PCB repos for examples.
 For more information on adding submodules to your repo, here is some useful [documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-Whenever you create the KiCad project, make sure to add all the symbol and footprint libraries into the Project Specific Libraries.
+Whenever you create a KiCad project, make sure to add all the symbol and footprint libraries into the Project Specific Libraries.
 This will prevent library dependency errors whenever another member opens the project that doesn't have any libraries configured.

 ### Making Edits or Additions
-Before you make an edit or add anything to a repo make sure to be in your own branch.
-The master branch contains the most stable version of the hardware/software and any edits or additions that are made must be reviewed and approved before the master branch is updated.
+Before you make an edit or add anything to a repo, make sure to be in your own branch.
+The master branch contains the most stable version of the hardware/software, and any edits or additions that are made must be reviewed and approved before the master branch is updated.

 **Commit and push frequently** into your own branches or else there is no point in having version control.